 Admits Dr V.G.
-Nair, group CEO, "The nutraceutical market is huge and we have been growing at a CAGR of over 30 per cent.
+Nair, group CEO, "The nutraceutical market is huge and we have been growing at a CAGR with its presence in US, Europe and troscopy and mass spectrometry of over 30 per cent.
 With the US plant at Utah we are completing the formulations there and then marketing them globally."